ObiAU/DeCrypt-Chatbot/README.md

 # DeCrypt Functionality
-DeCrypt was developed using Python and React.js.
-Employs usage of Covalent and Openai APIs, amongst others.
-Utilises fine-tuned GPT 3.5 turbo model for increased interactivity.
+DeCrypt is a chatbot developed using Python and React.js.
+It integrates Covalent and OpenAI APIs amongst others, featuring a fine-tuned GPT-3.5 turbo model for enhanced interactivity.
+Designed for cryptocurrency enthusiasts, DeCrypt offers real-time financial analytics and decision support.

- • Functionality:
-  ○ live sharpe ratio calculations by specified period ○ live risk/volatility calculations
-  ○ filtering tokens by
-   §  value
-   §  type and so on
+Key Functionalities:

+Live Financial Analytics: Compute live Sharpe ratio and risk/volatility metrics for specified periods.

+Token Filtering: Filter cryptocurrencies by value, type, and other criteria.

-  ○ Profit and loss calculations
+Profit and Loss Calculations:
-   § Quote p&l - change in market value of assets over a certain period § Balance p&l - change in current balance over a certain period § Currency conversions updated as of 06.12.23
-  ○ Analysis & consultation of all outputs from DeCrypt chatbot § Contains message memory of 5 and can output 500 tokens of text per response ○ Price change analysis of individual tokens and overall tokens ○ Holdings analysis, both current holdings and holdings 24hours ago
+Quote P&L: Track market value changes of assets over specific periods.
+Balance P&L: Monitor changes in current balances.
+Real-time currency conversion (data as of 06.12.23).

+Advanced Analysis: In-depth analysis and consultation of all outputs, with a memory of 5 messages and a 500-token response capability.

+Price Change Analysis: Examine price fluctuations for individual and overall tokens.

+Holdings Analysis: Review current holdings and compare with 24-hour historical data.

+Technologies Used:
+Programming Languages: Python, JavaScript (React.js)
+APIs: Covalent, OpenAI, Moralis, Deribit, Cryptocompare AI Model: Integrated GPT-3.5 Turbo for enhanced interactivity